-12.5.5.5 Configuring IPv6 with Simple Authentication
+14.5.5.5 Configuring IPv6 with Simple Authentication

-Configuring your environment for simple authentication with Oracle Access Manager using the IPv6/IPv4 proxy is described in the procedure in this section.
-See Figure 12-1 for a depiction of this scenario.
+Use the procedure in this section to configure your environment for simple authentication with Oracle Access Manager using the IPv6/IPv4 proxy.
+See Figure 14-1 for a depiction of this scenario.